rust-lang/book/second-edition/nostarch/chapter19.md

 <!-- Yes, which is what I think we've said in the first sentence of the
 previous paragraph.
 Is there something that's unclear? /Carol -->

-To figure out why we're getting these errors, let's look at the definitions in Listing 19-13 again, specifically the references in the signature of the `parse` method:
+To figure out why we’re getting these errors, let’s look at the definitions in Listing 19-13 again, specifically the references in the signature of the `parse` method: